vmleon/oci-multiplayer-old/livelabs/devops/rollback/rollback.md

   ![Deployment Pipeline Success](./images/deployment-pipeline-success.png)

-6. The Server version would be the one you bumped.
+6. The Server version would be the one you rollbacked to.

   ![xxx](./images/xxx.png)